YoTro/YoTro.github.io/_posts/2020-06-18-Latent-Dirichlet-Allocation.md

 Gensim is a Python library for topic modelling, document indexing and similarity retrieval with large corpora.
 Target audience is the natural language processing (NLP) and information retrieval (IR) community.

-Here is a good document to learn the ABC of gensim
+Here is a good article to learn the ABC of gensim

 [Gensim Tutorial – A Complete Beginners Guide](https://www.machinelearningplus.com/nlp/gensim-tutorial/#19howtosummarizetextdocuments)